 R. Eric Stone

-Eric is an associate professor and Head of Design.
-He has designed 10 productions for Theatre Arts, including The Crucible, Rome Sweet Rome (the 2016 Partnership in the Arts with the Q Brothers, a modern/hip-hop Julius Caesar), American Idiot, The Luck of the Irish, Slaughter City, Lady M, The Cherry Orchard, As You Like It, Eurydice and Out of the Pan Into the FIre (the 2013 Partnership in the Arts production with The Moving Company).
-Eric has designed productions in California, Illinois, Minnesota, Utah, and Wisconsin, with work touring to New York and beyond.
+Eric is Professor, Director of Graduate Studies, Head of the Design Program, and is the Chair of Faculty Assembly.
+He has designed 27 productions for Theatre Arts, including Something Rotten!, Our Lady of 121st Street, Orlando, The Crucible, Rome Sweet Rome (the 2016 Partnership in the Arts with the Q Brothers, a modern/hip-hop Julius Caesar), American Idiot, The Luck of the Irish, The Cherry Orchard, As You Like It, Eurydice and Out of the Pan Into the FIre (the 2013 Partnership in the Arts production with The Moving Company).
+Eric has designed over 140 productions in California, Colorado, Illinois, Iowa, Minnesota, Utah, and Wisconsin, with work touring to New York and beyond.

 Research in Period Styles—with a focus on the Art Nouveau designs of Hector Guimard, Victor Horta and Antoni Gaudi—have taken Eric to Paris (2010, 2011), Brussels (2010) and Barcelona (2007); funded in part an Old Gold Award and the University of Iowa’s International Programs.